Unidata/netcdf/NUG/guide.md

 netCDF datasets which are identified by dataset ID numbers, in addition to ordinary file names.

-\subsection Enhanced Data Model in NetCDF-4/HDF5 Files
+\subsection nug_Enhanced Data Model in NetCDF-4/HDF5 Files

 Files created with the netCDF-4 format have access to an enhanced data model, which includes named groups.
 Groups, like directories in a Unix